nimittshah/emailapplication/README.md

 # emailapplication
 Email Application

-Application is assuming emails are fetched in json format.
-Chrome has default feature for security purpose that to load json, application will need to be loaded on server.
-If you want to see it without Server(localhost), you can see in Mozilla Firefox.
+Application is assuming data (emails) in JSON format.
+As Chrome has default security feature to load JSON file, application will need a server to load JSON file.
+If you want to see application without Server(localhost), you can see it in Mozilla Firefox.